 - Deposits may be paid through our website (http://www.chesapeakecommons.com/make-a-payment).
 You will have to create an account in order to make a payment.
 You may also pay by personal check or money order.

-- An apartment will not be considered as officially reserved and will not be taken off the market until payment is received and a Reservation Agreement is signed.
+- An apartment will not be considered as officially reserved and will not be taken off the market until the deposit payment is received and a Reservation Agreement is signed.

 Before you move in: